MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 - If $p$ gets 0 (abort) from any other process, or if it detects a crash, it invokes consensus with a proposal to abort (0).
 - Otherwise, if it receives the vote to commit (1) from all processes, then it invokes consensus with a proposal to commit (1).

-Once the consensus is over, every process nbac decides according to the outcome of the consensus.
+Once the consensus is over, every process NBAC-decides according to the outcome of the consensus.

 We can write this more formally:

-{% highlight python linenos %}
+{% highlight dapseudo linenos %}
-Events:
-    Request: <Propose, v1>
-    Indication: <Decide, v2>

-Properties:
-    NBAC1, NBAC2, NBAC3, NBAC4

 Implements:
     nonBlockingAtomicCommit (nbac)
 Uses:
     BestEffortBroadcast (beb)
     PerfectFailureDetector (P)
-    UniformConsensus (uc)
+    UniformConsensus (ucons)
+Events:
+    Request: <nbacPropose, v>
+    Indication: <nbacDecide, v>
+Properties:
+    NBAC1, NBAC2, NBAC3, NBAC4

-upon event <Init>:
+upon event <nbac, Init> do:
-    prop := 1
+    prop := 1;
-    delivered := Ø
+    delivered := ∅;
-    correct := all_processes
+    correct := Π;

-upon event <Crash, pi>:
+upon event <crash, p> do:
-    correct := correct \ {pi}
+    correct := correct \ {p};

+# Broadcast proposals to others:
-upon event <nbac, Propose, v>:
+upon event <propose, v> do:
-    trigger <bebBroadcast, pi>
+    trigger <bebBroadcast, v>;

+# Register proposal broadcasts from others:
-upon event <bebDeliver, pi, v>:
+upon event <bebDeliver, src, v> do:
-    delivered := delivered U {pi}
+    delivered := delivered ∪ {src};
-    prop := prop * v
+    prop := prop * v;

+# When all correct processes have delivered,
+# initialize consensus by proposing prop
-upon event correct \ delivered = Ø:
+upon event correct ⊆ delivered do:
-    if correct != all_processes:
+    if correct != Π:
-        prop := 0
+        prop := 0;
-    trigger <ucPropose, prop>
+    trigger <uconsPropose, prop>;

-upon event <ucDecide, decision>:
+upon event <uconsDecide, decision> do:
-    trigger <Decide, decision>
+    trigger <nbacDecide, decision>;
 {% endhighlight %}

 We use multiplication to factor in the decisions we get from other processes; if we get a single 0, the final proposition will be 0 too.
-If we get only 1s, the final proposition will be 1 too.
+If we only get ones, the final proposition will be 1 too.
 Otherwise, this should be a fairly straight-forward implementation of the description we gave.

-We need a perfect failure detector $P$.
-An eventually perfect failure detector $\diamond P$ is not enough (todo why?).
+We need a perfect failure detector $\mathcal{P}$.
+An eventually perfect failure detector $\diamond\mathcal{P}$ is not enough, because we may suspect a process: this leads us to run uniform consensus with a proposal to abort, and consequently decide to abort.
+After this whole ordeal, we may find out that it wasn't crashed after all, and the previously suspected process would never decide, which violates termination.

 ### 2-Phase Commit

 This is a *blocking* algorithm.
 Unlike NBAC, this algorithm does not use consensus.
 It operates under a relaxed set of constraints; the termination property has been replaced with weak termination, which just says that if a process $p$ doesn't crash, then all correct processes eventually decide.

 In 2PC, we have a leading coordinator process $p$ which takes the decision.
 It asks everyone to vote, makes a decision, and notifies everyone of the decision.